 - A “running bond” pattern has offset grout lines for each row.

 Both of these floors are fairly easy to set, however the running bond pattern is the more difficult of the two.

 There are a number of reasons to choose ceramic tile.
 If you examine what is available, all will be durable and scratch-, fire- and water-resistant.
-They are also environmentally friendly because they do not retain bacteria and odors.
+They are also environmentally friendly because tile does not retain bacteria and odors.

-If you know you will decide to go with ceramic tile then you will need to consider things like the slip-resistance of the tile, the most suitable cleaning methods and the color and thickness of the grout.
+If you decide to go with ceramic tile, you will need to consider things like the slip-resistance of the tile, the most suitable cleaning methods, and the color and thickness of the grout.
 Ceramic tile works better in some rooms than others.
 Types of ceramic tiles include: marble, granite and unglazed floor tiles.

 Overall, the decision is up to you about your floor.
-We believe that there are three things you may keep in mind when making a selection for a floor:
+We believe that there are three things you may keep in mind when making a selection for the type of flooring: